In 2009, after a 20-year career in business I decided to create and sell my own jewelry collection.

 Until 2017, I considered myself a wholesaler.
 A designer who would sell to the stores and then they would sell to you.
 When I started my business no one dreamed you would ever be able to sell fine jewelry online, so independent designers either had to open their own stores or sell to existing stores.

 Well, times have certainly changed!
 Social media has allowed for direct interaction between customers and businesses, and jewelry websites are now more common.
 All of this has made it easier for the customer to explore their options, make better, more informed decisions about purchases and see full collections without having to go into a brick and mortar store.

 In 2017, I decided to stop pursuing new stores and go full force online.
 I loved doing trunk shows at the stores, and it made me realize how much I was missing my clients (pssst that’s you)!
 I love interacting with people, helping them find pieces they love, creating custom pieces, hearing their stories and being part of their joy.

 Now, clients email, call, reach out through social media or find us in person.
 It’s been so lovely interacting directly with people from all over the world!
 It’s amazing to me how many of you have found Lauren Sigman Collection!

-Now, in 2019 we’re adding another way to see and feel Lauren Sigman Collection by opening up our first small store inside The Grove Winter Park!
+Now, in 2019 we’re adding another way to see and feel Lauren Sigman Collection by opening up our first store inside The Grove Winter Park!
 To me, this is the scariest and most exciting step of our business!
 I can’t wait to share this new adventure with you either in person or through social media!
-Our website will still be a main priority and if your local you can now see our collection in person at:
+Our website will still be a priority and if your local you can come and see our collection in person at:

 341 North Pennsylvania Ave